pdecampossouza/nova-ims-thesis-template-2025/README.md

 ## 5. Selecting the NOVA IMS Programme and Specialization

-In the file `template.tex`, you will find:
+In the file `Config/1_novathesis.tex`, you will find:

 ```tex
 \newcommand{\imsDegree}{mgi}